Exchange Expertise Globally

-The month's theme reflects on Goal #3 "Apply Knowledge Globally" and objective I: "Exchange natural resource expertise."
-Today, knowledge from many disciplines and issues is interconnected, both within and outside the Forest Service.
-International cooperation is necessary to conserve biodiversity and sustain the ecological, social, economic, and commercial viability of global forest resources across disciplines and jurisdictional boundaries.
+The October theme reflects the Forest Service’s commitment to applying knowledge globally and exchanging natural resource expertise.
+Today, knowledge from multiple disciplines is interconnected, both within and outside the Forest Service.
+International cooperation is necessary to conserve biodiversity and sustain the ecological, social, economic, and commercial viability of global forest resources across jurisdictional boundaries.

-- Through inquiry and knowledge transfer, the Forest Service provides land managers with better information, applications and tools to improve nature resource management.
+- The Forest Service provides land managers with the information, applications, and tools needed to improve nature resource management

-- By sharing information and learning from our world-wide partners, we engage in a global conversation about forest and grassland conservation.
+- By sharing information with and learning from our worldwide partners, we engage in a global conversation about forest and grassland conservation

 The story map, “Forests Without Borders” tells the story of the new North American Forest Database (NAFD), developed by scientists from Mexico, the U.S., and Canada to manage forest inventory data and enable consistent continental-scale forest assessment.
 This harmonization project created a regional forest database to share information and generate reports at a regional scale to better understand and solve common forestry challenges shared by the three countries.
 A new publication detailing the creation of the NAFD cross-border forest inventory database is available online.